 \item \textbf{Weight adjustment:} After executing its control input, agent $i$ updates (reduces) the weights of the sample points $j$ it has covered or influenced, denoted by $\beta_{i,j}(k)$, recording its coverage progress at time $k$.

 \item \textbf{Information exchange for multi-agent collaboration:} When agents come within communication range, they synchronize weight information by adopting the minimum observed weights among neighbors.
-This ensures global coverage consistency and prevents redundant exploration. \end{enumerate}
+This ensures global coverage consistency and prevents redundant exploration. \end{enumerate} \endgroup

-The first two stages are performed independently by each agent, while the third stage coordinates neighboring agents via weight sharing.
-Iterating this cycle gradually aligns the agents’ empirical distribution with the reference distribution.
-In this work, we focus on deriving the optimal control input for the first stage under a connectivity-preserving constraint.
-A full description of the overall cycle is provided in \cite{lee2022density}.
+The first two stages are executed independently by each agent (decentralized control), while the third stage enables coordination through weight sharing among neighbors.
+Repeated execution of this cycle gradually aligns the empirical distribution of agents with the reference distribution over their operational horizon.
+The objective of this study is to determine the optimal control input under a connectivity-preserving constraint in the first stage, while the full description of each stage can be found in \cite{seo2025density}.